IamMonkey/NodeDMR/README.md

 # NodeMR

-A MapReduce framework by NodeJS.
+A like MapReduce framework by NodeJS.
 ### Technology Dependencies

 * NodeJS 7.x